mrugama/ProMujer/README.md

 ## Problem

-Access to data is critical for the success of your business.
-Easily accessible data enables you to move quickly, focus on the product, and build a data-informed culture where data leads to better decisions and action.
+According to Amplitude, “74% of businesses say that they want to be data-driven, but only 29% say they are good at connecting analytics to action.
+If you can’t quickly and easily get actionable insights from your data, unite your company around that insight, and make product or business decisions from it, then you aren’t data-driven.”

-74% of businesses say they wan to be data-driven, but only 29% say they are good at connecting analytics to action.
-If you can’t quickly and easily get actionable insights from your data, unite your company around that insight, and make product or business decisions from it, then you aren’t data-driven.
+As a former database administrator for Pro Mujer Nicaragua, I witnessed first-hand the importance of making data-driven decisions to meet client needs.
+Without timely access to data, Pro Mujer asesores (client advisors) experience limitations to providing financial information and products to clients.

 ## The Hypothesis

-Companies want to find the way to access their data from everywhere in a easy and safe way.
-Data become information when you can make decisions from it.
+Access to data is critical to the success of any business.
+Easily accessible data enables companies to move quickly, focus on their product and build a data-informed culture where access leads to better strategies and decisions.

 ## Solution